What does it mean to design quality into a proposal?

 Indecision works against your ability to design quality in

-Creating a draft for someone to inspect means you’ve fallen back on the old model and are not designing quality in from the beginning.
+Creating a draft for someone to inspect and see what they find means you’ve fallen back on the old model and are not designing quality in from the beginning.
 The problem with the old model is that when the review and validation of decision waits for a draft, changing the decision requires an entire draft production cycle.
 This is not only time consuming against a deadline, but it tends to result in the next draft being a kludge instead of something created with the final decision in mind.
 Designing quality in means making sure you have made the right decision, and then writing it into the proposal.

 Don't fall back on old habits